dustinpfister/blog_posts/_posts/threejs-examples-lerp-geo.md

 When I first wrote this post I was using r140 of threejs and the examples where working fine on my end with that revision.
 The last time I came around to edit this post r146 was the revision number I was using when I updated and expanded the code.
 Again things where working fine with me on my end with the revision numbers I was using.
 However threejs is a fast moving project and it is safe to assume that at some point these code examples may break.
 Always be mindful of the revision number you are using, and the version the developer was using when it comes to source code examples here, and on the open web in general.

-## 1 - The general idea of this lerping of position arrays
+## 2 - The first version of the lerp geo module threejs example

+In this section I am writing about the first revision of the lep geo module that I started before I got into morph attributes.
+The later versions of lerp geometry now makes use of morph attributes so it can be used to morph not just a position attribute but the other various attributes of buffer geometry as well.
+Still I will be keeping this up here as well just for the hell of it.

+### 2.a - The lerp geo javaScitp file

-So then the core of this idea is to just have a function that I can use to pass a geometry that I want to change, and then two geometries that are the state that I want to start at that can be called something like geoA, and the state that I want to change to that would then be geoB.
+The core of this idea is to just have a function that I can use to pass a geometry that I want to change, and then two geometries that are the state that I want to start at that can be called something like geoA, and the state that I want to change to that would then be geoB.
 The last argument would then be the alpha value to use between these two states that is a value between and including 0 and 1.

 So inside the body of the lerp geometry function I use the get attribute function of the buffer geometry class to get the position attributes of geoA and GeoB I can then just loop over the position attribute of the geometry I want to update and use the Vector3 class to create two points in space for both geoA and geoB.
 I then just use the lerp method of the vector3 that I created for geoA to lerp it from that state to the state of geoB using the lerp method of the Vector3 class.
 I can now set the state of the vertex for the geometry that I am updating.